altocodenl/tagaway/readme.md

    - ms-upload-fs:        total ms for FS operations in POST /upload
    - ms-upload-resize200: total ms for 200 resize operation in POST /upload
    - ms-upload-resize900: total ms for 900 resize operation in POST /upload
-   - ms-upload-s3:        total ms for S3 upload in POST /upload
+   - ms-upload-s3:        total ms for S3 upload in POST /upload (no longer in use after S3 uploads are done in the background)
    - ms-upload-db:        total ms for info storage & DB processing in POST /upload

 ### Redis structure